MachaGrasp: Morphology-Aware Cross-Embodiment Dexterous Hand Articulation Generation for Grasping: Abstract

 \section{Abstract}

 Dexterous grasping with multi-fingered hands remains challenging due to high-dimensional articulations and the cost of optimization-based pipelines.
 Existing end-to-end methods require training on large-scale datasets for specific hands, limiting their ability to generalize across different embodiments.
-We propose an eigengrasp-based, end-to-end framework for \emph{cross-embodiment} grasp generation.
+We propose MachaGrasp, an eigengrasp-based, end-to-end framework for \emph{cross-embodiment} grasp generation.
 From a hand’s morphology description, we derive a morphology embedding and an eigengrasp set.
 Conditioned on these, together with the object point cloud and wrist pose, an amplitude predictor regresses articulation coefficients in a low-dimensional space, which are decoded into full joint articulations.
 Articulation learning is supervised with a Kinematic-Aware Articulation Loss (KAL) that emphasizes fingertip-relevant motions and injects morphology-specific structure.
-In simulation on unseen objects across three dexterous hands, our model attains a 91.9\% average grasp success rate with $<0.4\,\text{s}$ inference per grasp.
-With few-shot adaptation to an unseen hand, it achieves 85.6\% success on unseen objects in simulation, and real-world experiments on this few-shot generalized hand achieve an 87\% success rate.
-The code and additional materials will be made available upon publication on \href{https://connor-zh.github.io/cross_embodiment_dexterous_grasping/}{our project website https://connor-zh.github.io/cross\_embodimen\_dexterous\_grasping/}.
+In simulation on unseen objects across three dexterous hands, MachaGrasp attains a 91.9\% average grasp success rate with $\mathord{<}0.4\,\mathrm{s}$ inference per grasp.
+With few-shot adaptation to an unseen hand, it achieves 85.6\% success on unseen objects in simulation, and real-world experiments on this few-shot-generalized hand achieve an 87\% success rate.
+The code and additional materials are available on \href{https://connor-zh.github.io/MachaGrasp/}{our project website https://connor-zh.github.io/MachaGrasp/}.